This blog may contain affiliate links. Read our disclosure policy for more info.

 - There is an amazing viewpoint after about 30 minutes of hiking.
 So, if you don’t want to continue from here you’ll likely be satisfied and can turn back.

-- There are three different time slots.
+- There are two different time slots.
 Your ticket will have a time slot on it.
-During this one hour period is the ONLY time you can begin the hike.
-Times are (7-8 am, 8-9 am, and 9-10 am.)
+During this one-hour period is the ONLY time you can begin the hike.
+Times are (7 am to 8 am or 8 am to 9 am

 - You will have to register when you start the hike and sign out when you finish.